 Graduate Program Requirements

-The Masters Degree Program in Environmental Studies is flexible; students, with their academic advisors, design their own study programs by choosing from courses throughout the University.
+The M.S. in Environmental Studies is flexible; students, with their academic advisors, design their own study programs by choosing from courses within Environmental Studies and throughout the University.
 Within this diversity of choice, and because we believe a well-rounded perspective and range of skills are needed to be an effective environmentalist, a limited number of foundational courses are required.
-(Note: As EVST faculty refine and update our Program, the graduate program requirements may occasionally change slightly--for entering students only.)
+(Note: Not all courses are offered every year, please see Current Area Offerings for this years offerings.)

 Natural Systems Ecology